What Does a Resume Look Like in 2024 (+Actionable Tips)

 The sections listed above can be found on the vast majority of resumes.

-You can consider including other sections as well.
+But, you can consider including other sections as well.
 Just make sure they actually add value rather than simply fill in the blank space:

-Relevance is the name of the game.
+Remember: Relevance is the name of the game.

 Double your impact with a matching resume and cover letter combo.
 Use our cover letter generator and make your application documents pop out.